Kitchen Trends According to the Experts

 Over the last few years the trend was white kitchens, and although this gives a wonderful open effect, it seems that clients are getting braver with their color choices.
 Kitchen Co-Ordination has installed quite a few deep blue kitchens and the contrast with a lighter worksurface is so striking.

-In 2018 we anticipate a focus on materials from the natural world.
+This year we anticipate a focus on materials from the natural world.
 Imperfections, grains and natural patterns are welcome as kitchen brands embrace the use of materials left as nature intended.
-Whether it’s through marble, wood or stone, we anticipate kitchens with character will be a leading trend for 2018.
+Whether it’s through marble, wood or stone, we anticipate kitchens with character will be a leading trend.

 The kitchen is forever evolving into a reflection of our individual styles and cabinet handles are now becoming much more of a feature.
 This year I predict people moving away from standard stainless-steel handles and making bolder choices by choosing polished brass, antique bronze, matt black or even leather!